THE NONFICTIONOW BOARD

 David Carlin

-Co-President, Australia
+Co-President, Melbourne, Australia

 Patrick Madden Vice-President, USAPatrick Madden is the author of two essay collections, Sublime Physick and Quotidiana, and co-editor of After Montaigne: Contemporary Essayists Cover the Essays.
 He curates www.quotidiana.org and, with David Lazar, …